Optimal Top-Two Method for Best Arm Identification and Fluid Analysis: Introduction

 \section{Introduction}

-Stochastic best arm identification (BAI) problem has attracted a great deal of attention in the multi armed bandit community.
+Stochastic best arm identification (BAI) problem has attracted a great deal of attention in the multi armed bandit community (see \cite{mannor2004sample}, \cite{even2006action}, \cite{audibert2010best} for some early references in BAI).
 The basic problem involves a finite number of unknown probability distributions or arms that can be sampled from independently and the aim is to identify the arm with the largest mean.
 We consider a popular fixed confidence version of the problem where the sampling is sequential and the aim is to minimise sample complexity while guaranteeing that the probability of selecting the wrong arm is restricted to a pre-specified $\delta >0$.
-The BAI problem has been well studied in learning, statistics as well as simulation community (some early references: Statistics - \citep{chernoff1959sequential}, \citep{paulson1964sequential}, \citep{jennison1982asymptotically}; Simulation - \citep{chen2000simulation}, \citep{glynn2004large}; Learning - \citep{mannor2004sample}, \citep{even2006action}, \citep{audibert2010best}).
 Applications are many including in healthcare and recommendation systems.

-\citep{garivier2016optimal} developed asymptotically (as $\delta\rightarrow 0$) tight lower bound on sample complexity of $\delta-$correct algorithms for these BAI problems under the assumption that arms belong to a single parameter exponential family (SPEF).
-The latter assumption reduces the distribution to a single parameter and hence allows the analysis to better focus on certain aspects of the problem structure.
-This assumption is retained in our analysis for similar reasons.
+\cite{garivier2016optimal} developed asymptotically (as $\delta\rightarrow 0$) tight lower bound on sample complexity of $\delta-$correct algorithms for these BAI problems under the assumption that arms belong to a single parameter exponential family (SPEF).
+This assumption reduces a probability distribution to a single parameter and allows the analysis to better focus on certain aspects of the problem structure.
+We retain it for similar reasons.
 The sample complexity lower bounds involve solving an optimization problem that also identifies optimal proportion of allocations across arms.
 They also propose a track-and-stop algorithm that plugs in the empirical estimates of the distribution parameters in the lower bound and tracks the resulting approximations to optimal proportions of arms to sample.
-Although, this plug-in algorithm was shown to asymptotically match the lower bound, it involves repeatedly solving an optimization problem and is computationally demanding. \citep{jedra2020optimal} consider linear Gaussian bandits, \citep{agrawal2020optimal} consider bandits with general distributions.
+Although, this plug-in algorithm was shown to asymptotically match the lower bound, it involves repeatedly solving an optimization problem and is computationally demanding. \cite{jedra2020optimal} consider linear Gaussian bandits, \cite{agrawal2020optimal} consider bandits with general distributions.
 Both the references propose track and stop algorithms where computation is sped up through batch processing.